When the Solution Stopped Being the Point

 That huddle outside the conference venue didn't produce a new solution.
 It produced something more uncomfortable: doubt.
 And that doubt turned out to be the most important part of the entire REACH experience for me.

 Going into the project, I thought I understood what we were doing.
 We were designing a scalable, tech-enabled intervention to support migrant workers "achieve" financial literacy.
-In theory, it was clean.
-Identify a gap, build a tool, measure impact.
-It fit neatly into the way I had been trained to think about problems: define, optimize, scale.
+On paper, it made sense.
+You find the gap, you build something, you show it works.
+That's how I'd been trained to think about problems.

 Looking back, I can see how narrow that frame was.